cmower/pybib/README.md

 bibsummary	summary of number of entries by type

-bibnames	display author names and number of occurences
+bibnames	display author names and number of occurrences

-peter corke  2007.

-## Updates

 bibclean    Clean bib entries.

-Christopher E. Mower, 2021

-## Description as appears on CTAN

-Pybib provides a set of command line utilities (written in Python) to check, merge, sort, filter, and convert BibTeX files.
-Also include a tool to lookup references on Google scholar and insert the URL into the file.

-The package builds on the author’s experience writing the earlier tkbibtex; it is hoped that this code is more readily maintainable.

 ## Setup

 1. `$ git clone https://github.com/cmower/pybib.git`
-1. On Linux/Mac add `export BIBPATH="/path/to/pybib"; export PATH=$PATH:$BIBPATH` to your `.bashrc`/`.bash_profile`.
-If you use Windows set the environment variables `BIBPATH` and update your `PATH` variable to contain `BIBPATH` (untested for Windows).
+1. Add `/path/to/pybib` to your path.
 1. `$ pip2 install doi2bib`